lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ##### Can I rebind stuff in-game?

-You can change the binds of EVERYTHING you see using the default in-game UI.
+You can change the binds of almost everything using the default in-game UI.

 ##### Why do some of my commands not trigger?